FNS-Division/cpp-user-guide/docs/models.md

 | One time license fee for 1MHz (USD per MHz)                                  | 500               |
 | Reinvest into hardware after (Years)                                         | 5                 |

-### Cost model
+### Point-to-point cost function

-The point-to-point cost model is summarized below.
-There are added complexities in this cost model due to the presence of additional physical infrastructure, such as retransmission towers and backhaul links - as well as additional one-time and annual license fees.
+The point-to-point cost function is summarized below.
+There are added complexities in this cost function due to the presence of additional physical infrastructure, such as retransmission towers and backhaul links - as well as additional one-time and annual license fees.

-_Figure: Point to point cost model_
+_Figure: Point to point cost function_

 ![p2p](diagrams/p2p-cost-model.drawio.svg)